Jucy Lucy

 A Jucy Lucy (or Juicy Lucy) is a stuffed cheeseburger with the cheese inside of the meat instead of on top, resulting in a melted core of cheese.
-Two bars in Minneapolis, Minnesota claim to be the inventor of the burger, while other bars and restaurants have created their own interpretations of the style.
+It is a popular, regional cuisine in Minnesota, particularly in the Twin Cities of Minneapolis and Saint Paul.
+Two bars in Minneapolis claim to have invented the burger, while other local bars and restaurants have created their own interpretations of the style.

 Origins

 Two bars about three miles (5 km) from each other on Cedar Avenue in South Minneapolis both claim to have invented the burger: Matt's Bar and the 5-8 Club.
 Matt's credits the bar's former owner (and namesake) Matt Bristol.
 One account claims it preceded his purchase of the bar in the 1950s, but that Bristol formally added it to the menu and thus popularized it.
 Another version is that the burger was invented by a customer in 1954 who remarked "Oooh, that's one juicy lucy!" after biting into it.
 The 5-8 Club does not provide a particular origin story, but the bar itself was originally a speakeasy dating to the 1920s.

 The two bars offer slightly different versions of the burger.
 One difference is the spelling: Matt's removes the letter "i" in "Juicy" (supposedly an inadvertent misspelling dating to the burger's creation), while the 5-8 Club utilizes the normal spelling.
 Shirts worn by staff at the 5-8 Club have the motto "if it's spelled right, it's done right" while advertising for Matt's Bar says "Remember, if it is spelled correctly, you are eating a shameless rip-off!"
 The 5-8 Club offers several different cheese options for their version while the version at Matt's only contains American cheese.

 The rivalry between both bars and their interpretations is longstanding, but has gained more exposure since receiving a mention in Time in 2008 and being featured on food-related television shows such as Man v.
 Food and Food Wars.
 In 2014, President Barack Obama visited Matt's and had a Jucy Lucy, prompting the 5-8 Club to offer him one of theirs.

-In 2018, the editors of the Thrillist wrote that "The Jucy Lucy is ... an important milestone in the evolution of hamburgers themselves, leading the charge for industrious chefs (and more than a few infomercial entrepreneurs) to begin stuffing their burgers."
+In 2018, the editors of Thrillist wrote that "The Jucy Lucy is ... an important milestone in the evolution of hamburgers themselves, leading the charge for industrious chefs (and more than a few infomercial entrepreneurs) to begin stuffing their burgers."